Gino Case

 esteemed than ever, and thus without any shadow, indeed more glorious than

 before’.
-[They said] ‘that the secretariat of state defends Fr.
-Gino, thus
+[They said] ‘that the secretariat of state defends

-statute of limitations], probably the sentence of this court will be used as an
+prescribed [by the statute of limitations], probably the sentence of this court

-instrument of propaganda in favor of the accused.
-He will be able to continue
+will be used as an instrument of propaganda in favor of the accused.
+He will be

-spiritual direction."
+themselves under his spiritual direction."

-As a decree
+As a decree issued against the founder of

-issued against the founder of a religious order on the basis of accusations
+a religious order on the basis of accusations going back decades for sexual

-decree against Fr.
+abuse carried out against his followers, the decree against Fr.
 Burresi recalls an analogous case, but one of much greater

 significance.
 It, too, is being examined by the Congregation for the Doctrine